felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 bag as fast as possible."
 At that point, I was already playing it in bilingual mode, simply because that made it more fun for me.

-Little by little, people started to join in.
-Someone dared to use a Spanish word, so I made the rules even more inclusive: use any language you know.
-Soon came the first Italian word, then the first Greek, the first Mandarin, the first Latin.
-The flood gates were open!

 For weeks, every day I was at the office, I would rush to the cafeteria at lunch to prepare the core using a handful of tiles and wait for someone (anyone!) to jump in.
 I learned that people are more likely to jump in